Steps 1-7 Cultivation

 Steps 31-35 Storage & Transportation

-The beans are stored for at least a year on the farm to make sure they are completely stable and no unwanted changes happen during transport.
-Once this is assured, the bags are loaded into containers which are then hermetically sealed and not opened again until they reach the roaster, ensuring not just quality but removing the chance for tampering or removal of beans.
+The bags are then loaded into containers which are then hermetically sealed and not opened again until they reach the roaster, ensuring not just quality but removing the chance for tampering or removal of beans.
 Once they arrive, the sacks are loaded into an atmosphere-controlled storage facility to continue the maturation process – something which is vital to the flavour.

 Steps 36-39 Production

 The matured beans are roasted in a copper drum roaster, designed to give complete control of the process, along with superior heat conduction to ensure absolute evenness in the roast.
 Near the end of the process, the beans are smoothed out to preserve their structural integrity and prevent the loss or oxidation of the aromatic oils.
-The roasted beans are then air-cooled rather than water-cooled – something some do to boost the weight and value.
-They are then packaged up, to undergo one last maturation before they make the last journey towards your cup.
+They are then packaged up before they make the last journey towards your cup.